Juancito Pinto

+It is considered a conditional cash transfer program.

 The program was created by decree on October 26, 2006, establishing an annual cash grant of Bs 200 (US$28.50) for each child from 1st to 6th grade in public elementary schools.
 This facilitates school attendance, particularly for low-income children, by helping offset the costs of transportation, books, and uniforms.
 The program is named after a young drummer in the Bolivian Army who was killed in the War of the Pacific and is today regarded as a hero.